Western hooded pitta: Behaviour

-Hooded pittas can reach a length of 16 to 19 cm and a weight of 42 to 70 g.
+Western hooded pittas can reach a length of 16 to 19 cm and a weight of 42 to 70 g.
 It has a black head, chestnut crown and green body and wings.
 Its diet consists of various insects (including their larvae), which they hunt on the ground, and berries.
 In the breeding period, which lasts from February to August, they build nests on the ground; both parent take care of the eggs and the fledglings.
 They are highly territorial and their fluty double-noted whistle calls ("qweeek-qweeek") can be constantly heard from their territories, sometimes throughout the nights.

 The International Union for Conservation of Nature is concerned in particular about the ongoing loss of habitat that this bird suffers, which is reducing its numbers, but has rated it as being a "least concern species" because the rate of population decline is insufficient to warrant a threatened category.

-In captivity, hooded pittas mix well with other species although they may be aggressive toward other pittas when breeding.
+In captivity, western hooded pittas mix well with other species although they may be aggressive toward other pittas when breeding.
 In London Zoo they are kept in a large walk-through aviary in the restored Blackburn Pavilion bird house, while at the Durrell Wildlife Park they are in a large walk-through exhibit with birds such as Palawan peacock-pheasants and white-rumped shamas.